luciannojunior/dotfiles/README.md

 - Mac OSX defaults
 - Git aliases and configs
-- Fish shell with aliases and prompt
+- ~Fish shell with aliases and prompt~
-- Visual Studio Code and extensions
+- NVIM and extensions
-- Other useful desktop apps (Clipy, Spectacle, Chrome, Slack, etc.)
+- Other useful desktop apps (Clipy, Rectangle, Chrome, Slack, etc.)

 Each folder has a dedicated `setup.sh`.